ROLLERSKIING 101 & LESSONS

 What Surface Will You Ski On?

 Concrete is not an option, because your pole tips won't sink into it.
 Asphalt, hard packed dirt, and limestone chip trails, are the surfaces you need.
 Grass and sand are too soft.
-If you have smooth asphalt, the small wheeled 98 series skis will roll easily and they are lighter than the Aero skis.
+If you have smooth asphalt, the small wheeled skis will roll easily and they are lighter than the Aero (pnuematic tires) skis.
 However you will be unable to use them on very rough surfaces.
-If you anticipate some smooth asphalt and some rough surface use, the 98s are fine.
+If you anticipate some smooth asphalt and some rough surface use, the small wheels are fine.
 If you only have rough surfaces, Aeros are definitely the choice.
-We recommend the Aero XL150S(150mm or 6 inch wheels) for very rough surfaces and the Composite 98XL for smooth asphalt and moderately rough surfaces.
+We recommend the Aero XL150S(150mm or 6 inch wheels) for very rough surfaces.

 Is your terrain very hilly, flat, or somewhere in between?
-If it is very hilly you will certainly want to add speed reducers to whichever skis you pick so you can slow them down for descending slowly and safely.
+If it is very hilly you may want to add speed reducers to whichever skis you pick so you can slow them down for descending slowly and safely.
 If you are skilled and hardly ever fall, medium hilly terrain can be skied without the speed reducers.
-In our opinion brakes are mandatory.
 On flat terrain, speed reducers are not necessary for most skiers, but they can be useful for adding skiing resistance for a more strenuous workout.
-All V2 skis roll at a speed approximating medium snow conditions.
+Most rollerskis roll at a speed approximating medium to fast snow conditions.
 For skating you will be able to use V1 technique on the flats.
-For classic skiing many other brands roll to fast to diagonal stride on the flats.
-With the 900 series this is not a problem.
-The 910 Classic skis are the slowest of the series.
-The 930 Classic skis are faster & the 920's are a nice balance.

 Bindings: Use the same kind of bindings you use on your snow skis, but we recommend racing bindings over automatic ones, because they give a tighter boot to ski link.
 They mount to the rollerskis with screws, just like on snow skis.
 Your shoe size is important for placing the binding correctly on the rollerski.